 The main purpose of conducting this experiment is to study the common method used for measuring the blood pressure of an individual.

-Continue to expand the cuff up to the point where the pulse sound is no longer be felt.
+- Continue to expand the cuff up to the point where the pulse sound is no longer felt.
 This reading is recorded as the diastolic pressure.

 Take down the measurements of both systolic and diastolic blood pressure obtained and calculate the accurate blood pressure of an individual.

 According to the National Institutes of Health, the normal blood pressure of a healthy individual is measured to be 120 – 140 / 70 – 90 mm Hg along with the normal pulse rate 60 – 80 per min.

 The normal range of systolic blood pressure should be between 90 – 120 mm Hg.
 Systolic blood pressure is the reading recorded when the pressure is exerted on the arteries and blood vessels while the heart is beating.

 The normal range of diastolic blood pressure should be between 60 – 80 mm Hg.
 Diastolic blood pressure is the reading recorded when the pressure is exerted on the walls of arteries around the body in between heartbeats when the heart is relaxed.